ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/azure/scale-with-azure-arm-template.md

 ![Screenshot 2024 04 02 011350](https://antmedia.io/wp-content/uploads/2024/04/Screenshot-2024-04-02-011350-1024x552.png)

- - The common name of the certificate was azure.antmedia.cloud, after I entered the IP address of the Application Gateway from DNS as an A record, I was able to access the Ant Media Server cluster with the domain directly.
+ - The common name of the certificate was `azure.antmedia.cloud`, after I entered the IP address of the Application Gateway from DNS as an A record, I was able to access the Ant Media Server cluster with the domain directly.

 ![](@site/static/img/azure/ams-cluster-in-azure-with-arm-5-1.png)